DevelopmentArc/react-indepth/life_cycle/birth/post_mount_with_component_did_mount.md

  ![React Element Tree](react-element-tree.png)

- When we begin the Birth phase, we process initialize through `render()` in this order:
+ When we begin the Birth phase, we process `render()` in this order:

  ```
  A -> A.0 -> A.0.0 -> A.0.1 -> A.1 -> A.2.